-Housing and emergency repairs comprised 52% of the grant funds in 2017.
-The city undertook ten homes for rehabilitation or emergency repair.
-A total of 40 individuals were helped by this program.
-The City earmarked 100% of their 2017 housing dollars on this objective.
-We have applications that were received in late 2017.
-Those will be processed in 2018 using 2017 funds and will be shown in the 2018 CAPER.
+Housing and emergency repairs comprised 73% of the grant funds used in Program Year 2018.
+It should be noted that ten percent of that amount was allocated to housing rehab administration.
+The city undertook 16 homes for rehabilitation or emergency repair.
+A total of 48 individuals were helped by this program.
+The City earmarked 100% of their 2018 housing dollars on this objective.
+We have applications that were received in late 2018.
+Those will be processed in 2019 using 2018 funds and will be shown in the 2019 CAPER.

-For service projects, the City allocated 15% of their funds.
-All service projects were completed except transportation assistance.
-We always carry over money ear year to keep that program running until we receive new funding.
-The City provided free rides for 107 elderly and/or disabled citizens who met HUD income guidelines.
-After School and Summer Care Programs by the Boys and Girls Club received a 2017 grant.
+For service projects, the City allocated 13.37% of their funds.
+All service projects were completed except transportation assistance and Community Clinic.
+We always carry over money each year for transportation assistance to keep that program running until we receive new funding.
+The City provided free rides for 116 elderly and/or disabled citizens who met HUD income guidelines.
+After School and Summer Care Programs by the Boys and Girls Club received a 2018 grant.
 This program provided character education, physical fitness, financial education, leadership and community service as well as providing field trips and special events for these kids.
 It provided a safe and developmentally appropriate place for children and enabled their parents to maintain their employment.
-There were 220 people impacted by this grant.
-CASA, One Child-One Advocate also received a 2017 grant providing advocacy that touched 55 lives living in Rogers.
+There were 158 people impacted by this grant.
+CASA, One Child-One Advocate also received a 2018 grant providing advocacy that touched 49 lives living in Rogers.
 Children in these homes had been removed from their homes because of abuse and put in foster care.
-Sunshine and Development Center received a 2017 grant used to help provide services to developmentally challenged children to be able to mainstream them into public schools.
-This grant impacted 81 people.
+Sunshine School and Development Center received a 2018 grant used to help provide transportation services to developmentally challenged children to be able to mainstream them into public schools.
+This grant impacted 94 people.
+Open Avenues also received a grant to help with transportation costs to get their clients to the center each day for work.
+Open Avenues provides employment, job training, life skills training as well as job placement services for mentally and physically disabled adults.
+Open Avenues provides a place for disabled adults to achieve a sense of pride, belonging, and purpose and all of this starts with their ability to get to Open Avenues each day.
+Thirty adults received this service.
+The grant to Community Clinic was extended to 2019.
+Prior to the 2018 grant being made available, Community Clinic contacted the City about using the funding for a different purpose.
+The original intended purpose was no longer available to their clients.
+It took until 2019 to receive the activity change paperwork and make the approved changes.
+Details for this activity will be included in the 2019 CAPER.